nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/assign-a-floating-IP.md

 You will get a green "success" popup in the top left that shows your public IP address.

-You will get a red error message instead if you attempt to exceed your project's floating IP quota.
+You will get a red error message instead if you attempt to exceed your project's Floating IP quota.
 *If you have not tried to exceed your quota, but you get a red error message anyway, please contact [TODO:contact_mail] for help.*

 ![Floating IP Successfully Allocated](images/floating_ip_allocate_success.png)

 Now click on "Associate" button.
-Then, a green "success" popup in the top left and you can see the floating IP is attached to your VM on the Instances page:
+Then, a green "success" popup in the top left and you can see the Floating IP is attached to your VM on the Instances page:

 ![Floating IP Successfully Associated](images/floating_ip_is_associated.png)